Operation Claret: Nature of Operations

 Infantry operations typically lasted 5 to 10 days.
 The fighting patrols had to be self-contained and carry all their ammunition and rations.
 Normal practice was to withdraw after a contact, but staying in the area often led to further ambushing opportunities.
 Ambushes were the most common tactic, often lasting several days.
 However, Indonesians did not usually move at night so ambushes could withdraw to a harbour position.
 Because aircraft were not allowed to fly across the border casualties had to be evacuated by foot until they were back across the border, except in the most extreme cases with personal authorisation by DOBOPS.

 Fire support for Claret operations was mostly provided by artillery and, if the target was close to the border and in range, infantry mortars.
 These were sometimes moved to temporary positions in the border area.
-The mortars changed from 3-inch to 81mm with double the range around the end of 1965.
+The mortars changed from 3-inch to 81 mm with double the range around the end of 1965.
 Aircraft were not allowed to cross the border.
 A UK or Australian frigate was the 'guard ship' at Tawau at the eastern end of the border and an artillery amphibious observation party was available to control its fire, however it does not seem to have fired in support of Claret operations.

 Artillery support was unconventional because there were significantly more infantry battalions than batteries so the normal direct support relationship was not possible everywhere.
 Secondly, almost all guns were deployed singly in company or platoon bases.
 These sections did their own technical fire control and responded directly to fire orders from observers.
 This meant that most Claret operations were supported by only a single gun, which in turn meant that each gun had far more than its standard scale of ammunition.